The Mystery of Particle Lifetimes: Why Do Particles Decay?

 Particle Lifetimes and Mass

-Each elementary particle has its own lifetime and mass.
-Electrons are thought to live essentially forever and have a mass of about 0.5 MeV.
-Protons, on the other hand, are believed to have a finite lifetime, but its length has not yet been measured; their mass is about 940 MeV.
-If we treat the electron’s mass as 0.5 g, the proton’s mass would correspond to roughly 940 g.
+Every elementary particle has its own characteristic mass and lifetime.
+Electrons appear to be essentially stable, and their mass is about 0.5 MeV.
+Protons are also extremely long-lived; if they decay, their lifetime has not yet been measured.
+Their mass is about 940 MeV.
+If we imagine the electron’s mass as 0.5 g, the proton’s mass would correspond to about 940 g.

-High‑speed protons roam through space; they are known as cosmic rays.
-When these protons strike atoms in the atmosphere, they generate many other particles, including taus and muons.
+High-speed protons travel through space as cosmic rays.
+When these protons collide with atoms in Earth’s atmosphere, they produce many other particles, including tau leptons and muons.

-The tau lepton behaves much like an electron but has a mass of about 1800 MeV.
-With the electron set to 0.5 g, a tau would weigh about 1800 g.
-Its average lifetime is roughly 300 femtoseconds (1 fs = 1 quadrillionth of a second).
-Taus decay into electrons and neutrinos.
+The tau lepton behaves somewhat like a heavy electron, but its mass is about 1800 MeV.
+In the everyday mass analogy above, that would be about 1800 g.
+Its average lifetime is only about 300 femtoseconds (1 fs = one quadrillionth of a second).
+Tau leptons decay into electrons and neutrinos.

 Muons also resemble electrons.
-A muon’s mass is about 100 MeV, or roughly 100 g in the everyday analogy.
-Its average lifetime is about 2 microseconds (1 μs = one‑millionth of a second).
-Scaling the tau lifetime to 1000 years would make the muon’s lifetime about 700 million years.
-Muons likewise decay into electrons and neutrinos.
+A muon’s mass is about 100 MeV, or about 100 g in the same everyday analogy.
+Its average lifetime is about 2 microseconds (1 μs = one millionth of a second).
+If the tau lifetime were scaled up to 1000 years, the muon lifetime would be about 700 million years.
+Muons also decay into electrons and neutrinos.

 Light travels about 600 m in 2 μs.
-Because a muon’s lifetime is also 2 μs, it should not be able to cover more than 600 m.
-Yet in reality muons travel over 6000 m and reach the ground.
-Special relativity explains this: time dilates for the fast‑moving muon, giving it more “proper time” before it decays.
+Since a muon’s lifetime is also about 2 μs, it seems at first that a muon should not be able to travel much farther than 600 m.
+In reality, however, muons produced high in the atmosphere can travel more than 6000 m and still reach the ground.
+This is explained by special relativity: for a fast-moving muon, time is dilated, so it survives longer as seen from Earth.

 Particle Masses and Lifetimes (Everyday Units)